LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/variablesAndSlots.md

 Variables are the default storage unit of Conversation Builder, while slots are a special type of variable.
 The only reason to favor Slots is if you need extra functionality that is linked to entities or if entities will be used in an API Integration catalog search, for example.

 When in doubt, it is best to use variables.
-The [Assist](conversation-builder-conversation-builder-assist.html) tool will help to display when slots are most useful.
+The [NLU Assist](conversation-builder-nlu-assist.html) tool will help to display when slots are most useful.